-Social pressure, the need to fit into particular social groups and attainment of a temporary "high" or pleasure also surficas as a cause of drug abuse.
+Social pressure, the need to fit into particular social groups and attainment of a temporary "high" or pleasure also surfaces as a cause of drug abuse.
 A drug like alcohol, - alcohol addiction occurs gradually as drinking alcohol alters the balance of some individual in the brain, such as gamma-aminobutyric acid (GABA), which inhibits impulsiveness, and glutamate which exists the nervous system.
 Alcohol also raises the level of dopamine in the brain, which is associated with the pleasurable aspects of drinking alcohol.
 Excessive, long-term drinking depletes or increases the levels of some of these chemical, causing the body to crave alcohol to store feelings or to avoid negative feelings

 Emotional state, high levels of stress, anxiety or emotional pain can lead some people to abuse drugs to block out the turmoil.
 Certain stress hormones may be associated with alcoholism.
-A report of police officer attending a promotional course to the rant of assistant inspector of police syndicate 4 (2002) at Kiganjo police training school, revealed that, in some cultures, for example, young girls some of whom are in school, are coerced to marry without their consent.
+A report of police officer attending a promotional course to the rant of assistant inspector of police syndicate 4 (2002) at police training school, revealed that, in some cultures, for example, young girls some of whom are in school, are coerced to marry without their consent.

-The young girls may be beaten or threatened with work by parents relatives so as to coerce them unintentionally into marriage.
-Where the constitution of Kenya stresses that, "marriage shall be entered into with free consent of the man and women intending to marry.
-This cases puts these young girls at a vulnerable position and unprotected to rape, defilement and they feel trapped and end up bottling up all these emotional baggage which may trigger them to drug abuse to temporally forget the situation.
+The young girls may be beaten or threatened with work by parents' relatives so as to coerce them unintentionally into marriage.
+Where the constitution of Zanzibar stresses that, "marriage shall be entered into with free consent of the man and women intending to marry.
+This case puts these young girls at a vulnerable position and unprotected to rape, defilement and they feel trapped and end up bottling up all these emotional baggage which may trigger them to drug abuse to temporally forget the situation.

-A case was cited and reported in the Daily Nation, Tuesday, November, 28 2006-student jailed for life in china.
+A case was cited and reported in the Daily Nation, Tuesday, November, 28 2006-student jailed for life in China.
 Along this line, Fred Mukinda (2006) cited a case where a third year student at University at Nairobi was found guilty of drug trafficking by a court in China.
 This has ruined his chance to complete his education and instead he will be in jail for life.

-During the examination periods, learners tend to be in too much pressure as they fell bombarded with a huge amount of work load thus need a leeway or an ease to relieve this pressure, and make them feel relaxed. this in turn pushes them to indulge in abusing drugs, thereby feeling a temporary case or a temporary "high" once it wears off, the pressure they initially felt comes rushing back putting the user in a worse situation than before, this thus turns out to be a vicious cycle of high moments and low moments once the effects wear off.
+During the examination periods, learners tend to be in too much pressure as they fell bombarded with a huge amount of work load thus needed a leeway or an ease to relieve this pressure, and make them feel relaxed.
+This in turn pushes them to indulge in abusing drugs, thereby feeling a temporary case or a temporary "high" once it wears off, the pressure they initially felt comes rushing back putting the user in a worse situation than before, this thus turns out to be a vicious cycle of high moments and low moments once the effects wear off.

-2.3 Socio economic causes of drug abuse
+2.2 Socio economic causes of drug abuse

 According to Fred Mukinda (2006), the socio-economic status of an individual is a pre-disposing factor of drug abuse.
 In thus case, if the learner is financially supported by parents or guardians, or the individual earns through a certain occupation, they tend to feel at liberty to misuse these finds through abusing drugs, Kaye (2006).
-The declaration (1993) revealed that the learner's dependence on areas or people from whom they can acquire the drugs or the finances to buy the drugs makes them endure physical and psychological torture and abuse simply because they depend on the drug dealers rendering them vulnerable to deprivation, frustration and poverty a family are openly treated unequally and unfairly, the prejudiced individuals feel isolated, rejected and disowned from the place they have always associated with comfort, love security and understanding.
-This comfort zone turns to be a hostile environment compelling them to find on alternative.
+The declaration (1993) revealed that the learner's dependence on areas or people from whom they can acquire the drugs or the finances to buy the drugs makes them endure physical and psychological torture and abuse simply because they depend on the drug dealers rendering them vulnerable to deprivation, frustration and poverty hostile environment compelling them to find on alternative.
 This is where negative peer pressure gains entry and the individuals feel like they can identify with their peers, therefore go a head acting as a group.